confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 .. include:: includes/compatibility_list.rst

-You can change this globally or per subject, but for the remainder of this tutorial, leave the default compatibility level to `backward`.
+You can change this globally or per subject, but for the remainder of this tutorial, leave the default compatibility type to `backward`.
+Refer to :ref:`schema_evolution_and_compatibility` for a more in-depth explanation on the compatibility types.

 Failing Compatibility Checks